nss-nighclass-projects/modern_frameworks-gp-pinterest/README.md

 Feel Free to use the same one.

 * Create an ERD for pinterest
-* Clone this repo
+* Create a repo
 * Create a setup branch
 * Do all the stuff needed when setting up the project.
-Reference the webpack instructions if needed.
 These include making the updates to the `.env` file
   * Create a new firebase project, database, and enable google authentication, etc.
 * Create an authentication branch and add a navbar with logout button, and place the google login button somewhere for you to test
   * **Note: There are components that you can use to get started and style later.
 We just want you to get your auth setup by yourself.**